-According to Moody's Orbis database, Fishing & Cargo Services was incorporated in August 2002 and has two shareholders: Mr Ismael Enrique Gerli Champsaur Jr. who has Panamanian and British nationality, and Mrs Doris Rivas.
-Interestingly, Mr Chamsaur Jr. and Mrs Rivas are also the shareholders of a separate company called Silver Seas Resorts SL which is also incorporated in Panama and is the owner of the Flipper 3 and Flipper 4 vessels accused of doing illegal transhipments with Saly Reefer, and were the main shareholders of Daspescas Group SA from Panama which in turn owned the Flipper 5 vessel, also accused found the Saly Reefer carrying out illegal transhipments at sea in Guinea-Bissau waters, transferring fish from the vessels Flipper 3, Flipper 4, and Flipper 5 which turned off their AIS signal during the transhipment to avoid being detected by the authorities.
-100 Transhipments at sea have long been recognised by the international community as a way to launder illegally-caught fish and were prohibited by Guinea Bissau since 2015.101 of being involved in IUU fishing.
+The largest non-Chinese company in the top 10 ranking accused of being involved in IUU fishing is Pescatun de Colombia SA but there is no beneficial ownership data available found the Saly Reefer carrying out illegal transhipments at sea in Guinea-Bissau waters, transferring fish from the vessels Flipper 3, Flipper 4, and Flipper 5 which turned off their AIS signal during the transhipment to avoid being detected by the authorities.
+Transhipments at sea have long been recognised by the international community as a way to launder illegally-caught fish and were prohibited by Guinea Bissau since 2015.
+106